ietf-wg-cellar/matroska-specification/tagging.md

 30              | TRACK / SONG                    | CHAPTER                   | the common parts of an album or a movie 20              | SUBTRACK / PART / MOVEMENT      | SCENE                     | corresponds to parts of a track for audio (like a movement)
 10              | -                               | SHOT                      | the lowest hierarchy found in music or movies
-Table: TargetTypeValue values semantic description
+Table: TargetTypeValue Values Semantic Description

 An upper level value tag applies to the lower level.
 That means if a CD has the same artist for all tracks, you just need to set the ARTIST tag at level 50 (ALBUM) and not